Counting Components of Hurwitz Spaces: Presentation of the objects

 \begin{proposition} The equivalence relation $\sim$ satisfies the following properties: \begin{propenum} \item If $\gbar_1 \sim \gbar_2$ and $\gbar'_1 \sim \gbar'_2$, then $\gbar_1 \, \gbar'_1 \sim \gbar_2 \, \gbar'_2$. \item If $\gbar_1$, $\gbar_2$ are tuples of elements of $G$, then $ \gbar_1 \, \gbar_2 \sim (\gbar_2)^{\pi \gbar_1} \, \gbar_1 \sim \gbar_2 \, (\gbar_1)^{(\pi \gbar_2)^{-1}} $. \item If $\gbar_1$, $\gbar_2$ are tuples of elements of $G$ with $\pi\gbar_1=1$, then $\gbar_1 \, \gbar_2 \sim \gbar_2 \, \gbar_1$. \item If $\gbar$ is a tuple of elements of $G$ with $\pi\gbar = 1$, then $ (g_1, \, g_2, \, g_3, \, \ldots, \, g_n) \sim (g_2, \, g_3, \, \ldots, \, g_n, \, g_1) $. \item If $\gbar$ is a tuple of elements of $G$ with $\pi \gbar = 1$ and $\gamma \in \gen{\gbar}$, then $ \gbar \sim \gbar^{\gamma} $. \item If $\gbar_1$, $\gbar_2$, $\gbar_3$ are tuples of elements of $G$ with $\pi \gbar_2 = 1$ and $\gamma \in \gen{\gbar_1, \gbar_3}$, then $ \gbar_1 \, \gbar_2 \, \gbar_3 \sim \gbar_1 \, \gbar_2^{\gamma} \, \gbar_3 $. \end{propenum} \end{proposition}

-Let $c$ be a union of conjugacy classes of $G$. \Cref{propitem:concatenation-compatible} implies that the concatenation of tuples of elements of $c$ induces a well-defined concatenation operation on equivalence classes of tuples of elements of $c$.
+Let $c$ be a union of conjugacy classes of $G$, and let $D^*$ be the set of conjugacy classes of~$G$ contained in $c$. \Cref{propitem:concatenation-compatible} implies that the concatenation of tuples of elements of $c$ induces a well-defined concatenation operation on equivalence classes of tuples of elements of $c$.
 This lets us define the following graded monoid:

-\begin{definition} The \emph{monoid of components $\Comp_{\AC}(c)$} is the graded monoid whose elements of degree $n$ are $\B_n$-orbits of $n$-tuples of elements of $c$, whose multiplication is the operation induced by concatenation of tuples. \end{definition}
+\begin{definition} The \emph{monoid of components $\Comp_{\AC}(c)$} is the graded monoid whose elements of degree $n$ are $\B_n$-orbits of $n$-tuples of elements of $c$, and whose multiplication is the operation induced by concatenation of tuples. \end{definition}